greyblockgames/AquaConsole/README.md

 ## Installation

 A:
-1. Download as zip/clone
+1. Download the source as a zip file/clone the repo
-2. build the solution using a compiler of your choice
+2. build the solution using the compiler of your choice (I use visual studio)
 3. run the files located in the bin/release folder found in the aquaconsole folder in the solution directory

 B:
-Download the zip in the "builds" tab of this repo
+Download the build in the "builds" tab of this repo

 ## Usage

+Run the application,
-Run the program, and type "help" for a list of commands.
+for a list of commands, type 'help'

-To install a plugin, drag the .dll file into the plugins folder, if it doesn't exist, make it!
+To install a plugin, type `pm` or drag the downloaded .dll file into the plugins folder!

 ## Contributing